rachelnertia/rachelnertia.github.io/_drafts/easy-arguments.md

 }
 ```

 `typename...
 Args` lets us specify an arbitrary number of types to a template.
 The list of types will be referred to as `Args`.
-We unroll this 'parameter pack' to form the argument list of the function with `Args... args`.
+We unroll this '[parameter pack](http://en.cppreference.com/w/cpp/language/parameter_pack)' to form the argument list of the function using `Args... args`.

 Inside the function, writing `args...` evaluates to the list of actual arguments.
 For example, if we called `DoThingsWithArgs` like so: